-Show Committee, Exhibitors, Guests, and Judges at an Iris Show
+EXHIBITION JUDGING Show Committee, Exhibitors, Guests, and Judges

 A well organized and smoothly run show is an enjoyable, learning experience for all involved.
 Ethical standards will ensure that the show will result in a positive outcome for all.

 SHOW COMMITTEE ETHICS